chengzeyi/ParaAttention/doc/achieving_the_fastest_hunyuan_video_inference.md

 Here, we only want it to cut the text conditions to avoid OOM errors.
 If you still experience OOM errors, you can try calling `pipe.enable_model_cpu_offload()` after calling `apply_cache_on_pipe`.

-This is our base line, on one single NVIDIA H800 GPU, we can generate 129 frames with 720p resolution in 30 inference steps in xx seconds.
+This is our base line, on one single NVIDIA H800 NVLink GPU, we can generate 129 frames with 720p resolution in 30 inference steps in xx seconds.

 ## Apply First Block Cache on HunyuanVideo